-All formal writing assignments must follow MLA format and be typewritten, doublespaced in a 12pt, Times New Roman font.
+All formal writing assignments must follow MLA format and be typewritten, double-spaced in a 12pt, Times New Roman font.

-14 Learn Assignments 210 pts
+13 Learn assignments: 25 points each 325 pts

-14 Discussion Posts: 5 points each 70 pts
+13 Discussion Posts: 5 points each 65 pts

+13 Quizzes: 5 points each 65 pts

-1 Summary and Reading Question 20 pts
+1 Summary and Reading Question 30 pts

-5 Quizzes: 10 points each 50 pts

 Midterm Essay 100 pts

 Final Essay 100 pts

+Total possible Points 685 pts

-There are 550 points possible.
-Grades will be determined on a traditional percentage system, with the appropriate plus or minus sign: 100-90% = A (550-495 points); 89-80% = B (494-440); 79-73% = C (439-385 points); 69-60% = D (384-330); and below = F.
+There are 685 points possible.
+Grades will be determined on a traditional percentage system, with the appropriate plus or minus sign: 100-90% = A (685-617 points); 89-80% = B (616-548); 79-70% = C (615-480 points); 69-60% = D (479-411); and below = F.

-Weekly Assignments and Discussion Posts, and Quizzes
+Weekly Assignments, Discussion Posts, and Quizzes

 Students are responsible for posting responses to lectures, discussion questions, and prompts that I have posted on our UNM Blackboard Learn site.
 These questions are designed to generate class discussion and promote further inquiry into our topics.
-All Assignments and Discussion Posts are due by 11:59 PM Sunday; and Quizzes are due Wednesdays by 11:59 PM; late work will not be accepted.
+All Assignments, Discussions Posts, and Quizzes are due Sundays and Wednesdays by 11:59 PM; late work will not be accepted.

-Note: assignments are available at the beginning of the semester; you can work on assignments anytime they are available, but not after the due date; to ensure that you turn in quality and timely work, please don't wait until the last minute.
+\Note: assignments are available at the beginning of the semester; you can work on assignments anytime they are available, but not after the due date.
+To ensure that you turn in quality and timely work, please don't wait until the last minute.
 Responses should be well written, thoughtful, and clear.
 For full credit, respond to all questions, including discussion posts.